This course is no longer being offered for credit and has not been updated since 2018. Please excuse old data and broken links.

 Quick Facts about EARTH 501

-- Author / Instructor - Eliza Richardson, Assistant Professor of Geosciences
+- Author and Instructor - Eliza Richardson, Associate Professor of Geosciences

 - Overview - EARTH 501 is the first required course in Penn State's online Master of Education in Earth Sciences.
 This course will introduce you to a variety of topics from different disciplines within the Earth sciences, with the aim of piquing your interest in areas of current research being conducted here at Penn State.

 - Learning Environment - This open Web site provides the primary instructional materials for the course.
-The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
+The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 Penn State uses a secure learning management system to support the delivery of this course as well.
 You will use it to submit assignments, access the library, and receive grades and feedback.

 - Lesson 1 - Preinstructional Activities